Department of Radiology

 Once the exam is complete, the technologist will help you off the table.
 You may leave the CT department immediately and resume your normal diet.
 If you have had a contrast media injection, drink plenty of fluids for the next two days unless instructed otherwise.
 Speak with your doctor if you have difficulty moving your bowels following a CT scan that used oral contrast agent.

 Some patients experience an adverse reaction to the contrast agent, but this rarely happens.
 Contact your doctor if you develop a skin rash, difficulty breathing, nausea, or vomiting.
 If your symptoms are severe, call 911 or go to the nearest emergency room.

 The technologist cannot discuss the results of the scan with you.
 Results for your exam are generally available for your provider to view on the same day of your exam.
-CT exams are interpreted by a board certified radiologist and a detailed report will be sent to your ordering provider who will discuss them with you.
+CT exams are interpreted by a board-certified radiologist and a detailed report will be sent to your ordering provider who will discuss them with you.
 Results are available in Mass General Brigham’s Patient Gateway.

 Appointments are available Monday through Friday from 7 am to 8 pm.
 Saturday and Sunday appointments are available from 8 am to 5:15 pm.

 Offering comprehensive medical, surgical and psychiatric care as well as complete emergency, ambulatory and diagnostic services to residents of southwest Boston and the surrounding suburbs.